ajsmith607/memills/content/family-of-edward-hallock-mills/topics/research.md

 All accompanying materials are publicly available in a Github repository and licensed under a Creative Commons license.
 I am also contributing content to Findagrave.com and Ancestry.com as I am able, for the benefit of Mills descendants.

+Perhaps the reader will wonder about this.
+What more can I say?
+The future is hard to predict, and harder still is knowing the past.
+But hardest of all is understanding the present.
+And it is in that moment when understanding is murkiest that urgent action is required.

+Courage is what is left over after fear is subtracted, it defines the boundaries of an area encompassing morality and truth, which I suspect are two symbols pointing to the same concept.

 -->